fit-r2lab/r2lab.inria.fr/django/markdown/hardware.md

 ### The testbed is yours

 The testbed is reservable as a whole.
-Once they have booked the testbed, registered users can ssh into `faraday.inria.fr`, and from there control all the resources in the testbed.
+After reserving the testbed, registered users can ssh into `faraday.inria.fr`, and from there control all the resources in the testbed.
 You are thus in full control of all the radio traffic in the chamber.
 </div>